as

 ReferenceError: Property '__d' doesn't exist at global

-4. If you see these errors, rebuild your app with JS bundle in system disabled:
+4. If you see these errors, disable the JS bundle system and rebuild your app:

 Copied to clipboard.

-App builds successfully but is not visible on device
+The app builds successfully but isn't visible on the device

-Cause: App is running in the background or there are UI rendering issues.
+Cause: The app is running in the background or there are UI rendering issues.

 Solution: